 - 5 Granny Smith apples

-- 3 tbsp cornstarch mixed with 1 tbsp water
+- 3 tablespoon cornstarch mixed with 1 tablespoon water

 For the Mini Pie Cases